priya006/Page-Object-Model/README.md

   - TestNG `@Parameters` could be used to execute same test parallelly with multiple browsers

 ### Assertions
+`SoftAssert` will not stop execution of the test if the assertion fails `Hard Assert` will stop the test execution if the assertion fails `SoftAssert softassert = new SoftAssert();`

 ### Data-Driven Testing
 Data is entered in the spread sheet `TestData`.
 The class `DataProviderForExcel` reads the data from the spreadsheet and feeds into the test with the help of TestNG @Dataprovider annotation.